distributhor/paygate-sdk/readme/github.md

 ## Introduction

+**Please note, this documentation is currently in the process of being written and refined.
+It is not in a final state yet.**

 This project is made up of a few parts which can be used seperately or in combination, to aid with building an integration to the South African payment provider [PayGate](https://www.paygate.co.za).

 Reference documentation can be found at https://distributhor.github.io/paygate-sdk/